This article may contain compensated links. Please read the disclosure for more info.

-Maybe you took piano lessons earlier, and now would like to start again, or you are looking for ways to have some "you" time and do something just for yourself.
+Maybe you took piano lessons earlier and now would like to start again, or you are looking for ways to have some "you" time and do something just for yourself.
 Perhaps you want to challenge yourself with a new direction, develop your creativity, or even "train your brain."

-If you choose to teach yourself to play piano, invest in a good quality self teaching piano-method book as well as CD’s and DVD’s about piano playing.
+If you choose to teach yourself to play piano, make sure to invest in a good quality self-teaching piano-method book and CDs and DVDs about piano playing.
 You can also use piano lesson software and online courses that may help you learn faster.

 Starting piano lessons with a teacher can be a good idea to get a push in the right direction.
-You may be able to choose between private one-on-one teaching, either in your own home or at the teachers place or studio.
+You may be able to choose between private one-on-one teaching, either in your own home or at the teachers' place or studio.

 You can discuss with the piano teacher if you would like only a few lessons, maybe even sporadically.

 Even if many prefer regular once per week lessons, it is good to know that this is not the only way.
 Work out a plan with your piano teacher so that it suits you!

-In the camp you will have a lot of fun of course, and work intensively with your playing with different piano teachers in individual lessons as well as master classes.
-You will also prepare to perform and get a lot of practice in how to dare to do so!
+In the camp, you will have a lot of fun, of course, and work intensively with your playing with different piano teachers in individual lessons and open masterclasses.